arthurkorte/MTMM/README.md

 ## How to use

-# To only perform a Variance Coponent Analysis use the mtmm_estimate.r script
+# To only perform a Variance Coponent Analysis use the mtmm_estimate.r script with the flag only.vca=T set

 # Load libraries and source needed functions
 # The AsREML package needs a valid license that can be obtained at  http://www.vsni.co.uk/software/asreml